zeeshanmcp12/golang/notes.md

     - for example: in this case, we know two values are there in function declaration.
 Syntax:
       - func add(num1 int, num2 int) int {return num1 + num2}
       - add(5,5)
-    - In order to support this case, we can variadic function, for example:
+    - In order to support this case, we can use variadic function, for example:
       - refer to folder 15functions for example.
     - This is similar to append method in slices.
   - return keyword (returning result)